 There is a commitment involved in conducting a Drift Catching study as a PAN community partner:

 Driftcatching takes people, time, and money

 While the Drift Catcher is simple to use, there is a time investment involved with taking samples and running the study, so it is best to have a group from your community working together.
-Anyone participating in Drift Catching studies must attend a training so that they can be certified in using the Drift Catcher.
+Anyone participating in Drift Catching studies must be trained and certified to use the Drift Catcher.
 Group members must also be available to take samples when pesticide applications are occurring in the area.